baranovr/social-media-platform/README.md

 ## 👮‍♂️ Create Super User

-By default, the application prompts you to create a user who does not have administrator rights.
+### ⚠️ By default, an unauthorized user does not have the rights to post or comment on anything.
+To be able to interact with the platform, you need to log in.
+To be able to use the full functionality, you need to be an **admin** (or `superuser`).
-To access private pages, you will need to create a `superuser`, this can be done by running the special command and follow further instructions:
+To create a superuser you need to run this command and follow the further instructions👇:
 ```bash
 $ python manage.py createsuperuser
 ```